Exciting Always In Motion

 A city that you may or may not like but will not leave you indifferent.
 I invite you to follow me

 Bangkok is a mix of the population from the seventy-six provinces of the country and also a large expatriate community.
 Modern new buildings, and the old damaged just side by side.
-Small grocery shop, hairdresser, noisy and dirty motorbike mechanic get along well.
+Small grocery shops, hairdressers, noisy and dirty motorbike mechanic get along well.
 With the BTS and MRT, since 1999 and 2004, Bangkok has an efficient transport network.

 Noises, no Stress